shayanafzal/Credit_Risk_Analysis/README.md

 As demonstrated in the analysis above the balanced accuracy score ranges between 60-90%.
 The first four models have an accuracy score in the 60s.
 For the last two models the score is relatively higher.
 The balanced accuracy sore in not a good indictor when dealing with imbalanced classes, such as is the case here.
 The models using yield a low precision score.
 This indicates that the financial institutions have a high percentage of false positives when it comes to high risk scores.

 All six methods used in this analysis have a precision score of 1.
 This indicates that all four models return a significant number of false postivies.
-Looking at the recal scores for the model used in this analysis, once can see that they are all over 50%
+Looking at the recal sensitivy score for the model used in this analysis, once can see that they are all over 50%.
+Futhermore, the recal sensitivyt score for the ensemble models is higher than the other methord.
+This indicates that the ensemble models are more reliable in inidcating low or high risk loans.
+Lasty looking at the F1 scores one can conclude that there is a high number of false positives and negatives when it comes to high risk loans.